hmaowo/JS101/JS 109/Topics.md

 <u>mutability vs. immutability vs. `const`</u>

-- **Immutable**: means that the data's structure cannot be altered.
+- **Immutable**: means that the data's structure or value cannot be altered.
   - Primitive values are **immutable**.
 This means that the value can't be altered.
-If you assign a variable to a primitive value, you can't change the primitive value, you can only reassign the variable to a different value, or use the value in an expression.
+You can only reassign the variable to a different value.
+When using primitive values in operations, they always evaluate to a new value.
+For example `0 + 0` evaluates to a new value `0`.
-- **Mutable**:
+- **Mutable**: means a type of variable that can be changed.
-  -  Objects are **mutable** -  it has parts that can be altered.
+  -  Objects and arrays (which are also objects) are **mutable** -  it has parts that can be altered.
-- A `const` declaration doesn't mean that the value of the variable is immutable, it just means that the variable identifier can't be reassigned to a different value.
+- Variables declared using `const` are not necessarily immutable.
+If you declare an object with `const`, the object's properties can still be changed.
+However, the variable identifier cannot be reassigned to a different value.
+  - constants are block scoped, just like variables declared with `let` keyword.
+  -

 <u>loose and strict equality</u>

+**Equality operators**: always evaluates to a `boolean` type.

+- The difference between strict equality and loose equality operator is that loose equality operator `==` attempts to convert operands to the same type before comparing.
+- **Loose equality / non-strict equality operator**   is `==`
+  - Loose equality operators perform implicit type coercion when comparing operands are of different types.
+- **Strict equality** operator is `===` and `!==` .
+Strict equality operator compares two operands and returns a Boolean result.
+It checks whether the operands are of different types.
+It adheres to the Strict Equality Comparison Algorithm.
+[MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality)
+  - If the operands are of different types, it returns `false`
+  - If both operands are objects, only return `true` if they refer to the same object.
+  - If both operands are `null` or both operands are `undefined`, return `true`
+  - If either operand is NaN, return false.
+    - NaN is the only number that is not equal to itself.
+You must use `Number.isNaN(value)` or `Object.is(value, NaN)` to determine whether a number is `NaN`.
+  - Otherwise, compare the two operand's values.
+    - Numbers must have the same numeric values. `+0` and `-0` and considered to be the same value.
+    - Strings must have same characters in same order.
+    - Booleans must be both true or both false.

 <u>passing arguments into and return values out of functions</u>